SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Service_definition.md

    - *Enable zooming*: Determines whether users will be able to zoom in and out on the graph.

-     - From DataMiner 10.4.0 [CU10]/10.5.1 onwards<!--RN 41387-->, you can configure whether pressing the CTRL key is required to zoom in or out.
-To do so, in the *Settings* pane, toggle the *Advanced* > *Hold ctrl to zoom* option:
+     - From DataMiner 10.4.0 [CU10]/10.5.1 onwards<!--RN 41387-->, you can configure whether pressing the Ctrl key is required to zoom in or out.
+To do so, in the *Settings* pane, toggle the *Advanced* > *Hold Ctrl to zoom* option:

-       - Enabled: Hold the CTRL key while scrolling up or down to zoom in or out.
+       - Enabled: Hold the Ctrl key while scrolling up or down to zoom in or out.

        - Disabled: Scroll up or down to zoom in or out.
 This is the default option.

-     - From DataMiner 10.3.0[CU18]/10.4.0 [CU6]/10.4.9<!--RN 40017--> up to DataMiner 10.4.0 [CU9]/10.4.12, you can zoom in or out by pressing CTRL while using the scroll wheel.
+     - From DataMiner 10.3.0[CU18]/10.4.0 [CU6]/10.4.9<!--RN 40017--> up to DataMiner 10.4.0 [CU9]/10.4.12, you can zoom in or out by pressing Ctrl while using the scroll wheel.

      - Prior to DataMiner 10.3.0[CU18]/10.4.0 [CU6]/10.4.9, you can zoom in or out using the scroll wheel.